Malden Center station: History

 Because of its Orange Line connection, Malden Center can serve as a temporary inbound terminus for the Haverhill Line when commuter rail service is disrupted between Malden and Boston's North Station.
 It served this role in 2016 during reconstruction work on the Woods Memorial Bridge, which carries the Revere Beach Parkway over the rail lines and the Malden River.
 Oak Grove station is usually used during weekday disruptions, as it is closer to the double-track section of the line in Melrose.

 Renovations

 Unlike most MBTA stations, air rights over the station are owned by the city rather than by the MBTA.
-By 1983, the city planned to built a footbridge to connect the station to nearby developments.
+By 1983, the city planned to build a footbridge to connect the station to nearby developments.
 In 1989, the MBTA studied a possible accessible footbridge at the station, which would have cost $2.8 million and opened in 1991.